Jonathan Ott: Botanical research

 Ott had experience of field collecting in Mexico, where he lived and managed a small natural-products laboratory and botanical garden of medicinal herbs.
-A number of his ethno-botanical products have been studied to determine their possible benefits to individuals suffering various mental aberrations.
-In his book Ayahuasca Analogues, he identifies numerous plants around the globe containing the harmala alkaloids of Banisteriopsis caapi, which are MAOIs, and plants containing dimethyltryptamine, which together are the chemical base of the South American Ayahuasca brew.
+A number of his ethno-botanical products have been studied to determine their possible benefits to individuals suffering various mental illnesses.
+In his book Ayahuasca Analogues, he identifies numerous plants around the globe containing the harmala alkaloids of Banisteriopsis caapi, which are MAOIs, and plants containing dimethyltryptamine, which together are the chemical base of the South American Ayahuasca ritual.

 Arson

 In March 2010, Ott's home in Mexico was destroyed by arson.
 While most of his books survived the fire, Ott's laboratory and personal effects were destroyed in the blaze.
 Books given to Ott by Albert Hofmann were reportedly used as fuel.

 Death

-Ott died on July 5, 2025, at the age of 76.
+Ott died on July 5, 2025, at the age of 76 due to complications with sepsis.